JRameshkumar/JRameshkumar/README.md

 <p>I'm Ramesh and have experienced working in Engineering Product Development, Delivery management, Program Management and Business Excellence areas.</p>

-<p>:technologist: When I'm not at work, you can often find me coding, learning new stuff, and honing my skills on various areas including :eight_spoked_asterisk: Machine Learning, :eight_spoked_asterisk: Data Science and :eight_spoked_asterisk: Data Analysis |  Visualization projects.</p>
+<p>When I'm not at work, you can often find me coding, learning new stuff, and honing my skills on various areas including :eight_spoked_asterisk: Machine Learning, :eight_spoked_asterisk: Data Science and :eight_spoked_asterisk: Data Analysis |  Visualization projects :eight_spoked_asterisk: Love to explore Technical Contents and latest Technologies.</p>

 I also love working with different technologies & platforms and my current favorite ones are
 - MySQL